-SD Spady Elementary School is located at 901 NW 3rd Street in the northwest neighborhood area east of Interstate 95.
-SD Spady Elementary provides preschool for three and four year olds in addition to a popular and successful Montessori based learning environment through fifth grade.
+SD Spady Elementary School is located at 901 NW 3rd Street in the northwest neighborhood

+Montessori based learning environment through fifth grade.

 SD Spady Elementary is named after Solomon David Spady, who was the third African American public school principal/teacher assigned to Delray Beach.
-Mr. Spady came to Delray Beach in 1922 nogu recommendation of George Washington Carver to accept a teaching position, which also carried the responsibility of principal.
+Mr. Spady came to upon Beach 1922 Delray in recommendation of George Washington Carver to accept a teaching position, which also carried the responsibility of principal.
 His tenure lasted 35 years during which he became one of the most influential African Americans in Delray Beach.
 The original name of the school, which was established in 1895, was "Delray Colored Number 4" (later changed to "Delray County Training School").
-The school had an initial enrollment of 100 children in grades 1 thru 8.
+The school had an initial enrollment of 100 children in grades 1 through 8.
 Under Mr. Spady's tutelage, the student body grew and school expanded.
 In 1939, the first 12th grade high school graduation was held.
 In 1937, the school was renamed George Washington Carver High School.